Convergence to Utility Maximization and the Indifference Hypothesis: Convergence to Rationality, One Round at a Time

-As far as Decisiveness is concerned, finally, the proportion of subjects who violated this principle by deferring in at least one decision problem remained stable and in the 15\%--16\% range in all five rounds.
-While these proportions themselves are in line with those seen in deferral-permitting studies with no repeated choices, the fact that they remained constant is a novel and, in our view, interesting finding.
-First, it suggests that subjects who are willing to incur a monetary cost in order to avoid making an active choice at a difficult decision problem are less likely than one might have thought to change this attitude with more presentations of that decision problem.
+As far as Decisiveness is concerned, it has already been noted that the proportion of subjects who violated this principle by deferring in at least one decision problem remained stable and in the 15\%--16\% range across all five rounds.
+In addition to the percentage of \textit{deferring subjects}, however, the total \textit{number of deferrals} also stayed practically constant---between 97 and 100---across the 5 rounds.
+While the proportion of deferring subjects aligns with those seen in deferral-permitting studies with no repeated choices, the fact that both the intensive and extensive margin of deferrals remained constant is a novel and, in our view, interesting finding.
+First, it suggests that subjects who are willing to incur a monetary cost to avoid making an active choice in a difficult decision problem are less inclined than might previously have been thought to change this avoidance tendency after repeated exposures to the same decision problem.
 This could be thought of as evidence in support of what \citet[pp. 763-764]{sen97} referred to as \textit{``assertive''} rather than \textit{``tentative''} incomplete preferences: \textit{``It is useful to consider the distinction between: \textnormal{tentative incompleteness}, when some pairs of alternatives are not \textnormal{yet} ranked (though they may all get ranked with more deliberation or information), and \textnormal{assertive incompleteness}, when some pair of alternatives is asserted to be ``non- rankable''.
 Assertive incompleteness is the claim that the failure of completeness is not provisional--waiting to be resolved with, say, more information, or more penetrating examination.
 The partial ranking, or the inexhaustive partitioning, may simply not be ``completable'', and affirming that some $x$ may not be rankable \textnormal{vis-\`{a}-vis} some $y$ may be the right answer in these cases.''}